The asymptotic expansion of the spacetime metric at the event horizon: Uniqueness of the expansion

-Let $(\H, \s, V)$ denote the induced initial data (in the sense of Definition \ref{def: induced initial data}).
+Let $(\H, \s, V)$ denote the induced data (in the sense of Definition \ref{def: induced data}).
 Let

 denote the smooth vector bundle of tangent vectors which are orthogonal to $V$, with respect to $\s$.
-For notational convenience, we do in this section not write out the embedding $\iota$ and simply write
+For notational convenience, we do not write out the embedding $\iota$ in this section and instead simply write

 etc.

 \begin{definition} The unique lightlike smooth vector field $L$ along $\H$ which satisfies

 for all $X \in V^\perp$ is called the \emph{canonical transversal vector field} of $\H$. \end{definition}